Cham Wings Airlines: History

 In 2014, Cham Wings Airlines obtained the approval to operate scheduled flights becoming the second national carrier in Syria.
 It then recommenced its operations to serve destinations like Beirut, Kuwait, Baghdad, and Qamishli.
 In 2016, it was targeted by United States sanctions for providing support to the Syrian government.
 In 2018, the airline advertised transporting Syrian refugees in Germany from Munich to Damascus and back, which can lead to the loss of their asylum status.
 In June 2021, Ukraine blacklisted the airline due to the flights to Crimea.

-Due to ongoing 2021 Belarus–European Union border crisis, Cham Wings Airlines terminated their flights from Damascus to Minsk on short notice in November 2021, stating they cannot distinguish between regular travellers and illegal migrants.
-In December 2021, European Union sanctioned Cham Wings Airlines, accusing it of flying migrants to the Belarusian-Polish border and exacerbating the crisis.
+Due to the ongoing Belarus–European Union border crisis, Cham Wings Airlines terminated their flights from Damascus to Minsk on short notice in November 2021, stating they cannot distinguish between regular travellers and illegal migrants.
+In December 2021, the European Union sanctioned Cham Wings Airlines, accusing it of flying migrants to the Belarusian-Polish border and exacerbating the crisis.
 Switzerland joined the EU sanctions on 20 December.
 EU sanctions imposed as a result of this accusation were lifted on 19 July 2022.

-Cham Wings Airlines resumed service on 7 Jan 2025 following the ousting of Bashar al-Assad. but later ceased operations and was succeeded by Fly Cham.
+Cham Wings Airlines resumed service on 7 Jan 2025, following the ousting of Bashar al-Assad.

-The airline was the official jersey sponsor of the Syria national basketball team.

-In 2025, the airline chose to integrate itself in Fly Cham, a Syrian airline that at the time had 4 A320s.
+Dissolution, acquisition and rebranding

+After the fall of the Assad regime, Cham Wings owner Issam Shammout, who was under US and European Union sanctions for alleged involvement in flying mercenaries to Libya, illegal migrants to Belarus, and transporting weapons and trafficking Captagon, entered into a settlement with the new Syrian state apparatus.
+In exchange for immunity from state prosecution, Shammout gave up his share of the company.
+He also paid $50 million and handed over two aircraft to state-owned Syrian Air.

+The airline remaining assets were purchased by Emirati company Rawdat Al Reef Project Services LLC and the Syrian company Rawdat Al Reef Project Management Services LLC as partners on 5 June 2025.
+The new owners acquired the rest of the assets of Cham Wings Airlines, including the remaining three A320s, and launched a rebranded carrier, Fly Cham, following regulatory approval.

+Most of Cham Wings Airlines' employees, cabin crew, and pilots maintained their similar position in the new company Fly Cham.